Gravitational-wave event rates as a new probe for dark matter microphysics: Gravitational-wave event rates

-Here, $T_\mathrm{obs}$ is the total observing time, $V$ is the comoving volume as a function of redshift, $\bar{\mathcal{R}}$ is the mean BBH merger rate density as a function of redshift, $\vb*\theta$ is a vector of BBH parameters (masses, spins, etc.) with population distribution $p_\mathrm{pop}(\vb*\theta|z)$ (which we allow to evolve over redshift), $p_\mathrm{det}(z,\vb*\theta)$ is the probability of detecting a BBH with parameters $\vb*\theta$ at redshift $z$, and $p_>(z,\vb*\theta|z_*)$ is the probability of inferring a best-fit redshift greater than $z_*$ for the same BBH.
-We will revisit how to calculate these probabilities below.
+Here, $T_\mathrm{obs}$ is the total observing time, $V$ is the comoving volume as a function of redshift, $\bar{\mathcal{R}}$ is the mean BBH merger rate density as a function of redshift, $\vb*\theta$ is a vector of BBH parameters (masses, spins, etc.) with population distribution $p_\mathrm{pop}(\vb*\theta|z)$ (which we allow to evolve over redshift), $P_{\det}(z,\vb*\theta)$ is the probability of detecting a BBH with parameters $\vb*\theta$ at redshift $z$, and $P_>(z,\vb*\theta|z_*)$ is the probability of inferring a best-fit redshift greater than $z_*$ for the same BBH, the width of which encapsulates redshift measurement uncertainties for a given GW detector network.
+We describe how to calculate each of these probabilities below.

 In order to calculate the variance of $N_>$, we assume that the number, $n$, of BBH signals emitted from a comoving volume $V$ in a source-frame time $T=T_\mathrm{obs}/(1+z)$ is a Poisson random variable with mean $\bar{n}=VT\bar{\mathcal{R}}$.
 We further assume that Poissonian fluctuations in the BBH rate at different redshifts are uncorrelated with each other.
 This allows us to write the covariance matrix between these BBH number counts as